 The world is a much smaller place today.
 Whereas twenty years ago, leading designs in Europe translated to other western shores around every ten years.
 When Europe would be feasting on futuristic modernity in the year 1976, Australia would be reveling in antiquity.
 Look ahead ten years to 1986 and Australia was beginning to see signs of the modern look while Europe had long since moved on to more exotic themes and styles.

 However, the internet has changed that forever and now the world’s eyes of design hover over a plethora of options that would make even Frank Lloyd Wright’s eyes boggle.

 Top ten trends for door and cabinet hardware in 2020

 As industry leaders in this space, our interior designers and experts have come up with a list of the ten hot trends which will grace our homes and buildings in 2020.
 Here they are.

 This new finish deserves a mention all of its own.
-Graphite Nickel is a stunning new finish which is hard to describe in words.
+Graphite Nickel (also known as Gunmetal) is a stunning new finish which is hard to describe in words.
 Here’s what some designers & architects have said;

 - “simply stunning”

 - “hard to describe it but you feel it”